rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

     ..................................
     ```

-3. Now you need to edit the tripwire policy file and comment out or delete the entries in the file that should not be in there.
-As an example, files that are not on your system and files that probably never will be on your system.
-For example one of the files that the policy file is trying to monitor is the /proc/scsi file.
-If you do not have any SCSI device on your system then it makes absolutely NO SENSE to monitor this file.
+3. Now you need to edit the Tripwire policy file and comment out or delete the entries in the file that should not be in there.
+For example, some files are not on your system, and some never will be.
+One of the files, for example, that the policy file is trying to monitor is the /proc/scsi file.
+If you do not have any SCSI devices on your system, then there is no sense in monitor this file.

-    Another debatable example of what to monitor or not to monitor are the various lock files under the `/var/lock/subsys/` directory.
+    Another debatable example of what to monitor or not to monitor is the various lock files under the `/var/lock/subsys/` directory.
 Choosing to monitor these files should be a personal call.

     Re-create a text version of the policy file - just in case you removed it (as advised ) from the local system.
 Type: